who-biz/verus-pbaas/README.md

 Describes reward schedule on new `chipstensec` chain.
 We want block subsidies to be zero, so that all emission comes from gateway converter.
 Any additional issuance beyond that will be supply-neutral.

-- `"notaries":["Notary1@","Notary2@","Notary3@"]
+- `"notaries":["biz@","BizNotary@","BizNotary2@"]`

 These notaries will be responsible for notarizing from `chipstensec` to `vrsctest` and vice versa.
 These are required for cross-chain interaction.
-Specified notaries here belong to identities owned by Verus foundation.
+Specified notaries here are all owned by Biz's control address.

 - `"nodes":[{...},{...}]`

 Seed nodes for new PBaaS chain

-- `"preallocations":[{"biz@":10000000},{"allbits@":10000000}]`
+- `"preallocations":[{"biz@":20850000},{"BizNotary@":25000},{"BizNotary2@":25000}]`

 Pre-allocated amount from supply of new chain.
-In this example, we are pre-allocating 20 million `chipstensec` coins to identities `biz@` and `allbits@` in equal amounts.
-These could then be re-allocated based on snapshot from legacy CHIPS codebase.
+In this example, we are pre-allocating 20,900,000 `chipstensec` coins to identities `biz@`, `BizNotary@`, and `BizNotary2@`.
+These can then be re-allocated based on snapshot from legacy CHIPS codebase.

 <h4 id="options-gateway">`definecurrency` options for gateway converter</h4>